CosimoRulli/emvb/README.md

 - ```residuals.npy```.
 A numpy file containing the codes of the PQ-encoded vectors.

-We provide a notebook to convert a faiss IVFPQ index into the required format.
+We will provide soon the scripts to build and convert indexes on a custom collection.